Vulnerability Disclosure Policy

 Pen Test Partners strongly believes in, and supports, a coordinated approach to vulnerability disclosure.

 We always strive to work with vendors to protect customer’s interests, but we have however encountered vendors that:

 - Ignore the vulnerabilities we report to them.

 - Don’t respect the many hours of effort made by our researchers.

 - Simply take far too long to develop patches/fixes- leaving their customers vulnerable and at risk.

 To this end, Pen Test Partners has developed this disclosure policy.

 It is based on years of vulnerability disclosure experience and we believe that it is reasonable and balanced for all involved.

-• Once contact with has been made with the vendor’s security team, or designated contact, Pen Test Partners will communicate full details of the vulnerability, including the timeline specified here – which could be extended given a valid reason.
+- Once contact with has been made with the vendor’s security team, or designated contact, Pen Test Partners will communicate full details of the vulnerability, including the timeline specified below, which could be extended given a valid reason.

-• We will provide reasonable assistance to the vendor in understanding the significance of the discovered vulnerability.
+- We will provide reasonable assistance to the vendor in understanding the significance of the discovered vulnerability.

 - This policy only applies to research conducted and published by Pen Test Partners.
 We cannot be held responsible for any personal research and disclosure conducted by employees in their own name.